 Do Ragdoll Cats Make Good Pets?

-In summary, Ragdoll cats are a large, beautiful breed of cat with a specific look, often including blue eyes, silky fur, and little shedding compared to other cats.
+In summary, Ragdoll cats are a large, beautiful breed with a specific look, often including blue eyes, silky fur, and little shedding compared to other cats.
 Many cat lovers find them to be a very endearing breed.

 They are affectionate, playful, friendly, and usually very close to their masters.
 Still, owners who want a more independent cat breed can sometimes read them as clingy.
 However, they are likely to get along with children and other pets if appropriately introduced since they tend to have happy temperaments.

 These beautiful cats are not the best pets for people who are looking for outdoor cats only.
 While they are a fantastic breed, they are bred to be indoor cats, and letting them outside is not a good idea.

 This popular cat breed is a more expensive option than other cats, with prices ranging from $1200-$5000+, depending on the Ragdoll cat you want to adopt.
 And, of course, these numbers are only part of the picture in the context of your pet’s unique medical needs, food, toys, and home costs.